argoproj-labs/hera/docs/user-guides/script-constructors.md

 then de-serialised in another function.
 This flow can be seen in [the callable scripts example](../examples/workflows/scripts/callable_script.md).

-Read on to [Script Annotations](script-annotations.md) to learn how to write Script template functions even more effectively!
+If you need custom serialisation, read on to [Script Annotations](script-annotations.md) to learn more and how to write script templates effectively!